Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Oliver G. Brewer - Callaway Golf Co.

 Sure, Dave.
 This is Chip.
 If you look at market conditions last year, they were soft in the U.S. and in Asia.
 Both those markets under-performed our expectations for the full year, although, particularly in the U.S., we're heartened by some of the changes that occurred in the marketplace and the structural improvement that I think is occurring.
 The outlook as we look forward, we are cautiously optimistic that it will be improved operating environment into the year.
-(34:34) the PGA show, the feel and the commentary was very positive, but it's a very sample set you're talking about now.
+When I was at the PGA show, the feel and the commentary was very positive, but it's a very sample set you're talking about now.

 You're talking about a few weeks of January; not one to get too far over your skis on.
 The market itself has been plus or minus 2% what we've always looked at it as.
 We're optimistic that this year can be an improvement on last year.
 And the signs right now are more positive than they were at the end of last year as well, but again, premature to get too far in front of that.